aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 # **putXfaPdfInStorageToAcroForm**
 > AsposeResponse putXfaPdfInStorageToAcroForm(name, outPath, folder, storage)

-Converts PDF document which contatins XFA form (located on storage) to PDF with AcroForm and uploads resulting file to storage
+Converts PDF document which contains XFA form (located on storage) to PDF with AcroForm and uploads resulting file to storage

 ### Parameters